ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 compressed datagrams.
 Later, any endpoint can decide to close the compression context by sending a COMPRESSION_CLOSE capsule.
 Endpoints MUST NOT send two COMPRESSION_ASSIGN capsules with the same context ID.
-If a recipient detects a repeated context ID, it MUST consider the capsule as malformed.
+If a recipient detects a repeated context ID, it MUST treat the capsule as malformed.
+Receipt of a malformed capsule MUST be treated as an error processing the Capsule Protocol, as defined in {{Section 3.3 of !HTTP-DGRAM=RFC9297}}.

 The context ID 0 was reserved by unextended connect-udp and is not used by this extension.
 Once an endpoint has ascertained that the peer supports this